zachvalenta/notes-sw/data/dataframes.md

 ```

 READ / SCAN / STREAM
+> Unlike traditional DataFrames, LazyFrames don’t contain data but instead store a set of instructions known as a query plan.
+Query plans perform operations like predicate and projection pushdown, ensuring only necessary rows and columns are processed.
+LazyFrames also support the parallel execution of query plans, further enhancing performance...Lazy evaluation in LazyFrames optimizes query plans before data materialization...You create a LazyFrame using functions like scan_parquet() or scan_csv(). https://realpython.com/polars-lazyframe/
 ```python
 # READ faster when you can skip entire columns and save on overhead of setting up query plan
 df = pl.read_csv(file, columns=['col1', 'col2'])